How to Write an Essay About Yourself

 Ask friends and family for input

-When writing about yourself, it is important to reflect on your strengths, and who is better to do that then a supportive team of family and friends?
+When writing about yourself, it is important to reflect on your strengths, and who is better to do that than a supportive team of family and friends?

 Consulting family and friends is a great way to learn about strengths that you might not even know you had.
-Your friends choose to hang out with you for a reason, and they can often pick up on your good qualities that you take for granted.
+Your friends choose to hang out with you for a reason, and they often notice your good qualities that you take for granted.
 Having your friends point these out can be useful for an essay, as well as a general pick-me-up!